What are the policies for using Special Collections?

 Processing time

 Orders normally are completed and mailed within five working days of receipt.
-We will contact you if it will take longer than five working days to process your order.
+We will contact you if it takes longer than five working days to process your order.

 Copyright